 Marital property takes into account the length of the marriage, the earnings capacity of each spouse, custody of the children and other relevant factors.

 Since the marital property will be divided in accordance with your state laws if your divorce, you should consider entering into a prenuptial agreement with your spouse before marriage, especially if either of you expects to earn a significant income.

-If you are getting a divorce, you may want to speak with a divorce lawye about your marital property options, including drafting your own settlement agreement with your ex-husband.
-For more information about this topic, feel free to download Your Guide To Property Settlement.
+If you are getting a divorce, you may want to speak with a divorce lawyer about your marital property options, including drafting your own settlement agreement with your ex-husband.
+For more information about this topic, you can download our free Your Guide To Property Settlement eBook.